Do you want to know some Linux statistics in detail? Well, you’ve come to the right place.

 25. All the Major Space Program Uses Linux, Including One of The Space X Vehicles Named Falcon 9.
 Their Software Runs on Linux

 All the rockets and satellites of SpaceX run on various variations of the Linux operating system.
-To power the Starlink internet, SpaceX has launched around 32,000 Linux computers into space.
+SpaceX has launched around 32,000 Linux computers into space to power the Starlink internet.

 One of the main reasons why SpaceX uses Linux is that it allows the programmers to use the robust software and streamline the process of development.

-They prefer the C++ language as it is a popular coding language with the C++ ecosystem.
+They prefer the C++ language, a popular coding language with the C++ ecosystem.

 26. According to Alexa’s Count of The World’s Top 25 Websites, 23 of Them Are Using Linux

-As reported by Alexa, out of the top 25 websites around the world, only two websites aren’t using Linux.
+As reported by Alexa, out of the top 25 websites worldwide, only two websites aren’t using Linux.
 Top websites like Twitter, Yahoo, eBay, etc., run on Linux.